harripd/H2MMpythonlib/docs/source/ChangeNotes.rst

 - Fixed:
     - Previous version of :func:`H2MM_arr` had misallocation resulting in rare segfault.
       The mistake has been resolved
+    - Previous versions had bug in C function ``viterbi_burst`` (in ``H2MM_C/viterbi.c``) where a running sum varaible was not reset at the beginning of each iteration.
+      This resulted in incorrect (although still very close) computation of omega and loglik.
+      This bug has been fixed.

 Changed in Version 2.1.2
 ------------------------